-Here are some things to be mindful of to make sure you’re still enjoying a nourishing plant-happy menu:
+Here are some things to be mindful of to make sure you’re still enjoying a nourishing plant-based menu:

-- Lysine is an amino acid that’s responsible for turning fat into energy.
+- Lysine is one of the essential amino acids responsible for turning fat into energy.
 It’s the one amino acid that’s less easy to come by in a plant-based diet.
 But have no fear.
-Although many vegetarians get tons of lysine from legumes, it’s also found in quinoa, almonds, pumpkin seeds, and pistachios.
-Plus, complete proteins like spirulina, flax seeds, chia seeds, and hemp seeds are also great sources of lysine.
+Although many vegetarians get tons of lysine from legumes, it’s also found in quinoa, almonds, and pistachios.
+Plus, complete proteins like spirulina, hemp, chia, and flax seeds are also great sources of lysine.
 Make these a part of your everyday diet and your body will be super energized.

-- Calcium is high in kale, chia seeds, collards, and tahini (more info in my blog here).
+- Calcium is high in kale, chia seeds, collard greens, and tahini (more info in my blog here).